rreilink/PiPyOS/README.md

 The PiPyOS project aims at providing a bare-metal Python image for the Raspberry Pi, for use in embedded and/or real-time applications.
 It provides the agile development that is possible with Python, without the overhead of the Linux OS that is commonly employed on the Raspberry Pi.
 This results in, among others, faster boot-times and more control over the hardware.
 By using a minimal real-time operating system (RTOS), it is possible to combine a real-time component (written in C) with a high-level application component (written in Python).

-At the moment, PiPyOS only runs on the Raspberry Pi 1 (i.e., the BCM2835 based Raspberry Pi's, tested on a model B, possibly also on the model Zero).
+At the moment, PiPyOS only runs on the Raspberry Pi 1 and Raspberry Pi Zero (i.e., the BCM2835 based Raspberry Pi's, main development is done on a Pi Zero).
 This limitation is due to the fact that ChibiOS has so far only been ported to this platform.
 However, it should also be possible to port to the other platforms.

 PiPyOS depends on a few components that provide its main functionality: